nalinahuja/facefilter/README.md

 # FaceFilter

-Project repository for FaceFilter, an application that adds a tracked image mask to a human face.
+FaceFilter is an application that adds a tracked image mask to a human face in real time.

 # Get Started